mixey69/RouletteVideoChat/README.md

 # RouletteVideoChat

 Simple app with almost no UI.
-Uses OpenTok SDK to provide direct video and audio streaming between two users.
+Uses OpenTok SDK to provide direct video and audio streaming between couples of users.

 # Dependecies: